 - Swipe the app page from right to left to see the list of All apps present on your device.

 - Now scroll down to Google Play Store app and tap it.

-- On the App info page, tap the Clear cache, then Force stop and then Disable buttons.
-If you see Uninstall updates option, let it uninstall and then and restart the app.
+- Then back to the app page and tap Force stop and Disable buttons.
+If you see Uninstall updates option, let it uninstall and then restart the app.
 Reboot your device and check if the error has gone.

-- If the issue still persists, open Settings> Apps> All> Google Play Store again and tap Clear data option.
+- If the issue still persists, open Settings> Apps> All> Google Play Store> Storage again and tap Clear data option.
 Reboot the phone and try again.